joshuahigginson1/DevOps_Assessment_1/README.md

 ## Project Approach

  I tackled this project from a 'top down' perspective.
 First envisioning a working application, and designing an application 'skeleton' around this.
- The main tool I used to achieve this was through the use of templating and blueprints within Flask.
+ The main two tools I used to achieve this within Flask were Jinja2 templating, and blueprints.
 This approach was inspired by Todd Birchard of Hackers&Slackers.

 My project in it's current state (10th August 2020) satisfies _some_ QA assessment criteria.
 Areas marked with a ~~strikethrough~~ indicate tasks in which I must still complete.